wbthomason/packer.nvim/README.md

   -- Load on specific commands
   {'tpope/vim-dispatch', cmd = {'Dispatch', 'Make', 'Focus', 'Start'}};

-  -- Load on an autocommand event {'andymass/vim-matchup', event = 'VimEnter'};
+  -- Load on specific keymap
+  {'tpope/vim-commentary', keys = 'gc'},

   -- Load on a combination of conditions: specific filetypes or commands -- Also run code after load (see the "config" key)